thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 toolbar-dashboard-2:
     0:
         image: /images/user-guide/dashboards/overview/toolbar-settings-3-pe.png
-        title: 'Display logo in dashboard fullscreen mode" and add dashboard logo image;'
+        title: 'The “Hide Toolbar” will hide the toolbar from the dashboard page.'
     1:
         image: /images/user-guide/dashboards/overview/toolbar-settings-4-pe.png
-        title: 'Expand dashboard to fullscreen;'
+        title: 'Instead of the toolbar, on the upper right of the screen, you will find “Enter edit mode” icon.'

 toolbar-dashboard-3:
     0:
         image: /images/user-guide/dashboards/overview/toolbar-settings-5-pe.png
-        title: 'Display logo in dashboard fullscreen mode" and add dashboard logo image;'
+        title: 'The "Keep toolbar opened" is responsible for displaying the toolbar on the dashboard page.'
     1:
         image: /images/user-guide/dashboards/overview/toolbar-settings-6-pe.png
-        title: 'Display logo in dashboard fullscreen mode" and add dashboard logo image;'
+        title: 'Instead of the toolbar, on the upper right of the screen you find the three-dots icon.
+By clicking on it, the hidden toolbar will be opened.'

+columns:
+    0:
+        image: /images/user-guide/dashboards/overview/layout-settings-columns-count-1-pe.png
+        title: 'Specify number of columns;'
+    1:
+        image: /images/user-guide/dashboards/overview/layout-settings-columns-count-2-pe.png

+margin:
+    0:
+        image: /images/user-guide/dashboards/overview/layout-settings-margin-between-widgets-1-pe.png
+        title: 'Specify margin between widgets;'
+    1:
+        image: /images/user-guide/dashboards/overview/layout-settings-margin-between-widgets-2-pe.png
+        title: 'By default, the margin is set on 10;'
+    2:
+        image: /images/user-guide/dashboards/overview/layout-settings-margin-between-widgets-3-pe.png
+        title: 'The maximum margin is 50.'

+autofill:
+    0:
+        image: /images/user-guide/dashboards/overview/layout-settings-auto-fill-layout-height-1-pe.png
+        title: 'When the checkbox is ticked, all the widgets fit vertically in the space of a screen;'
+    1:
+        image: /images/user-guide/dashboards/overview/layout-settings-auto-fill-layout-height-2-pe.png
+        title: 'Auto fill layout height disabled, so we have to scroll down the widgets;'
+    2:
+        image: /images/user-guide/dashboards/overview/layout-settings-auto-fill-layout-height-3-pe.png
+        title: 'When auto fill layout height is enabled, the widgets fit on the screen.'

+background-settings:
+    0:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-color-1-pe.png
+        title: 'Click on the background color row.'
+    1:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-color-2-pe.png
+        title: 'In the pop-up window with sliders choose the needed color and wished transparency.
+Then, press “Save” to apply changes.'
+    2:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-color-3-pe.png
+        title: 'After saving, you can see the customized background.'

+background-image:
+    0:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-image-1-pe.png
+        title: 'Drop an image in the appropriate field, or upload it from a folder on your computer.'
+    1:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-image-2-pe.png
+        title: 'To adjust the position of the image more precisely, click the "Background size mode" drop-down menu and choose how exactly the picture will fill the background space.'
+    2:
+        image: /images/user-guide/dashboards/overview/layout-settings-background-image-3-pe.png
+        title: 'After saving, you can see the customized background.'

 layout-1:
     0:
         image: /images/user-guide/dashboards/overview/manage-layouts-1-pe.png
-        title: 'Enter edit mode and click the small button three-rectangles "Manage layouts" in the upper left corner of the dashboard window;'
+        title: 'Enter edit mode and click the button three-rectangles "Manage layouts" in the upper left corner of the dashboard window.
+It opens the small window for layouts’ control;'
-    1:
-        image: /images/user-guide/dashboards/overview/manage-layouts-2-pe.png
-        title: 'It opens the small window for layouts’ control.'

 layout-2:
     0:
+        image: /images/user-guide/dashboards/overview/manage-layouts-2-pe.png
+        title: 'Click the "gear" icon named "Layout setting" to open layout settings window.'
+    1:
         image: /images/user-guide/dashboards/overview/manage-layouts-3-pe.png
-        title: 'The Layout settings window will open.
-The layouts’ settings are identical to the layout settings and the background settings of the dashboard settings.'
+        title: 'The layouts’ settings are identical to the layout settings and the background settings of the dashboard settings.'

 layout-3:
     0: